Aṅguttara Nikāya 10.95

 “Kiṁ pana, bho gotama, asassato loko, idameva saccaṁ moghamaññan”ti?

 “Then is this right: ‘The cosmos is not eternal.
-This is the only truth, other ideas are silly’?”
+This is the only truth, anything else is futile’?”

 “Etampi kho, uttiya, abyākataṁ mayā: